 Locomotive decoders remember their operating parameters such as the address, start voltage and lighting effect setups in the decoder's memory.
 Each storage location is called a Configuration Variable, or CV for short.
 There is usually a CV for each programmable parameter.
-The Power CabTM allows you to change any or all of the CVs in the loco, including the address.
+The Power Pro allows you to change any or all of the CVs in the loco, including the address.
 These variables will remain as programmed until you change them.
 Programming on the Main (covered earlier in this manual) is very useful for modifying one, two or a few CVs while the locomotive is out on the layout.
 The Program Track is useful for more intensive initial setup of a locomotive.
 The biggest advantage of the program track is the ability to read out the values of CVs already setup in the locomotive decoder.

-Please note: The programming track does not supply enough power to run your locomotive.
+Please note: The programming tracks do not supply enough power to run your locomotive.
+It has enough power to program the decoder but not enough to cause damage to a miswired decoder or run a motor.
 You can only run trains on the main track.
 We recommend that you always try out a newly installed decoder on the Program Track first.
 If you can 'read' a decoder on the Program Track you can reasonably expect that it is wired correctly and working properly.